 There are nice mellow walks leaving right from downtown Revelstoke along the Greenbelt River Trails.
 With multiple access and exit points, these trails can be walked for as long as time permits and are great for birdwatching.
 If you’re looking for something slightly more off the beaten path, the Sutherland Falls Hiking Trail at Blanket Creek is a great option.
 This short trail is an easy grade hike leading to a spectacular viewpoint that should take no more than 5 minutes to complete one way.

-Intermediate: For the recreationalist, we recommend the Begbie Falls/Creek Trails.
+For the recreationalist, we recommend the Begbie Falls/Creek Trails.
 From the parking area on Highway 23 south, this trail takes you through a beautiful forest, mostly following Begbie Creek.
-Keep to the main trail, away from the bluffs.
-Once you’ve arrived to the Recreation Site, you are a short and steep 15 minute hike away from the falls.
+Keep to the main trail, away from the climbing at the bluffs.
+Once you’ve arrived at the Recreation Site, you are a short and steep 15 minute hike away from the falls.
 We recommend heading down to the rocky beach and Revelstoke flats for a beautiful vantage point of the Columbia River and the Selkirk Mountain Range.

-Difficult: For advanced hikers, we recommend Mount Begbie – Revelstoke’s iconic peak.
+For advanced hikers, we recommend Mount Begbie – Revelstoke’s iconic peak.
 The trail is steep, with few views most of the way but when the forest cover breaks, the views are spectacular.
-This trail is not for the faint of heart, but well worth the effort when you arrive to the foot of the glacier.
+This trail is not for the faint of heart, but well worth the effort when you arrive at the foot of the glacier!
 Please be aware that mountaineering skills (and gear) are required to cross the glacier and complete the final ascent.